Pure Storage (NYSE:PSTG) PT Raised to $30.00

-Pure Storage (NYSE:PSTG) had its target price increased by equities researchers at Cowen from $22.00 to $30.00 in a research report issued on Thursday, Briefing.com reports.
-The brokerage currently has an “outperform” rating on the technology company’s stock.
-Cowen’s target price would indicate a potential upside of 16.46% from the stock’s current price.
+Pure Storage (NYSE:PSTG) had its target price hoisted by Raymond James from $21.00 to $30.00 in a research note issued on Wednesday, Benzinga reports.
+The firm currently has an “outperform” rating on the technology company’s stock.
+Raymond James’ target price indicates a potential upside of 31.75% from the company’s previous close.

-Several other equities research analysts have also weighed in on PSTG.
-Wedbush initiated coverage on shares of Pure Storage in a report on Thursday, November 12th.
-They issued a “neutral” rating and a $18.00 target price on the stock.
-Bank of America upped their target price on shares of Pure Storage from $20.00 to $21.00 and gave the stock a “buy” rating in a report on Wednesday, November 25th.
-JMP Securities upped their price target on shares of Pure Storage from $26.00 to $35.00 and gave the stock an “outperform” rating in a research report on Monday.
-Barclays upped their price target on shares of Pure Storage from $24.00 to $27.00 and gave the stock an “overweight” rating in a research report on Thursday, January 14th.
-Finally, Deutsche Bank Aktiengesellschaft upped their price target on shares of Pure Storage from $18.00 to $24.00 and gave the stock a “hold” rating in a research report on Monday.
-Three equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
-The company presently has a consensus rating of “Buy” and an average target price of $24.65.
+Several other analysts have also weighed in on the company.
+Bank of America upped their price objective on Pure Storage from $20.00 to $21.00 and gave the company a “buy” rating in a report on Wednesday, November 25th.
+Lake Street Capital upped their price target on Pure Storage from $22.00 to $29.00 and gave the company a “buy” rating in a research report on Thursday, February 25th.
+JPMorgan Chase & Co. upped their price target on Pure Storage from $22.00 to $32.00 in a research note on Thursday, February 18th.
+Deutsche Bank Aktiengesellschaft upped their price target on Pure Storage from $18.00 to $24.00 and gave the stock a “hold” rating in a research note on Monday, February 22nd.
+Finally, Wedbush started coverage on Pure Storage in a research note on Thursday, November 12th.
+They set a “neutral” rating and a $18.00 price target for the company.
+Five research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
+Pure Storage has an average rating of “Buy” and an average target price of $26.24.

-In related news, Director Scott Dietzen sold 25,000 shares of the stock in a transaction that occurred on Thursday, January 21st.
-The stock was sold at an average price of $22.88, for a total transaction of $572,000.00.
-Following the completion of the sale, the director now directly owns 75,100 shares of the company’s stock, valued at approximately $1,718,288.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-Over the last three months, insiders have sold 800,000 shares of company stock valued at $17,493,019.
-10.00% of the stock is owned by company insiders.
+In other news, Director Scott Dietzen sold 25,000 shares of the firm’s stock in a transaction on Thursday, January 21st.
+The stock was sold at an average price of $22.88, for a total value of $572,000.00.
+Following the transaction, the director now directly owns 75,100 shares in the company, valued at approximately $1,718,288.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Insiders sold a total of 800,000 shares of company stock worth $17,493,019 over the last 90 days.
+10.00% of the stock is owned by corporate insiders.

 About Pure Storage